btihen/btihen/content/publication/getting_agile_at_school_chapter/index.md

 # Publication name and optional abbreviated publication name.
 publication: "Agile and Lean Concepts for Teaching and Learning: Bringing Methodologies from Industry to the Classroom, by Springer Verlag (Pages 115-132)"
-publication_short: "Agile and Lean Concepts for Teaching and Learning (Pages 115-132)"
+publication_short: "Agile and Lean Concepts for Teaching and Learning; Springer Verlag (Pages 115-132)"

 abstract: "
     Provides a single point of reference on how agile and lean ideas can be applied in teaching and learning at all levels of education